 BRIEF 1: HYDROLOGICAL PROTOTYPE

-In the first brief of the studio this year, students were asked to research the complex and architecturally fertile phenomenon of monsoon rain.
+In the first brief of the studio, students were asked to research the complex and architecturally fertile phenomenon of monsoon rain.
 This introduced them to the themes of the studio and to some of the key computational tools promoted in DS18.
 Students began by identifying an aspect of the behaviour of rain (such as percolating, splashing, pooling, flowing, evaporating etc.) and an attitude towards it (such as absorb, channel, dam, disperse, drain, filter, harvest, retain etc.) to work with.
 They were asked to model these attributes and to produce a series of simulations and analyses which at the same time as performing hydrologically, accentuated rain’s aesthetic properties (such as sound, smell, sight, colour, reflectivity etc.).
 The notional site for the exercise was a 10m3 spatial volume.
 The outcomes of the research were a series of A2 posters, videos and a rapid prototyped model.

 A sample of student responses to this brief:

 Tom Benson simulated erosion by emitting particles onto stacked surfaces and visualising the pressure exerted on these surfaces by the particles.
 He then registered the pressure water would exert onto a topography when flowing across it.
 Tools: RealFlow, Grasshopper, Rapid prototyping.

 Sebastien Monceaux and Emma Hilton Grange both conducted experiments into water filtration.
 Below are Monceaux’s simulations of water passing through a gravel filter and Hilton Grange’s summary of the results of using a range of filters such as sandstone pebbles, sand or rammed earth.
 Tools: RealFlow, Grasshopper.

 Monica Cristu investigated the dynamics of water percolation through soils of various porosities.
 Tools: Python, Grasshopper.